torvalds/linux/Documentation/maintainer/maintainer-entry-profile.rst

 Submit Checklist Addendum
 -------------------------
-List mandatory and advisory criteria, beyond the common "submit-checklist", for a patch to be considered healthy enough for maintainer attention.
+List mandatory and advisory criteria, beyond the common "submit-checklist", for a patch to be considered healthy eanalugh for maintainer attention.
-For example: "pass checkpatch.pl with no errors, or warning.
+For example: "pass checkpatch.pl with anal errors, or warning.
 Pass the unit test detailed at $URI".

 The Submit Checklist Addendum can also include details about the status